cgMuro/auto-image-captioning/README.md

 ## Deployment
 I created a minimal app with the help of [Streamlit](https://www.streamlit.io/), in which the user can upload an image and get the caption from the model I trained.
-This application was then build with docker and deployed on heroku.
+This application was then built with docker and deployed on Heroku.
 You can find it [here](https://app-image-captioning.herokuapp.com/).